wp-plugins/birchschedule/readme.txt

 * Support only showing available time slots when booking via WP Admin
 * Create new WP roles and capabilities to manage access control for staff members
 * Prepayment and PayPal Integration
+* Authorize.net Integration
 * WooCommerce Integration
 * and much more coming soon

-Please visit [our website](http://www.birchpress.com "WordPress Appointment Booking Calendar") for more info, or try our online appointment booking [demo](http://www.birchpress.com/demo/ "BirchPress Scheduler Pro Demo") with all features.
+Please visit [our website](http://www.birchpress.com "WordPress Appointment Plugin") for more info, or try our online appointment booking [demo](http://www.birchpress.com/demo/ "BirchPress Scheduler Demo") with all features.

 == Installation ==